The Power of Her takes the Power of Us. Give Today.

 A graphing calculator is required for this course.
 Popular models include the Texas Instruments TI-84 and the HP Prime.

-Completion of Algebra 2 with a B or completion of Honors Algebra 2 with a C and teacher recommendation
+Completion of Algebra 2 with a B+ or better both semesters, OR completion of Honors Algebra 2 with a B or better both semesters